Deep Template-based Object Instance Detection: Abstract

 \section{Abstract}

 Much of the focus in the object detection literature has been on the problem of identifying the bounding box of a particular class of object in an image.
 Yet, in contexts such as robotics and augmented reality, it is often necessary to find a \emph{specific} object instance---a unique toy or a custom industrial part for example---rather than a generic object class.
 Here, applications can require a rapid shift from one object instance to another, thus requiring fast turnaround which affords little-to-no training time.
-In this context, we propose a generic approach to detect \emph{unseen} instances based on templates rendered from a textured 3D model.
-To this effect, we introduce a network architecture which employs tunable filters, and leverage learned feature embeddings to correlate object templates and query images.
-At test time, our approach is able to successfully detect a previously unknown (not seen in training) object, even under significant occlusion.
-For instance, our method offers an improvement of almost 30 mAP over the previous template matching methods on the challenging Occluded Linemod~\cite{brachmann2014learning} (overall mAP of 50.7).
-With no access to the objects to be detected at training time, our method still yields detection results that are on par with existing ones that are allowed to train on the objects.
-By reviving this research direction in the context of more powerful, deep feature extractors, our work sets the stage for more development in the area of unseen object instance detection. \keywords{Instance detection, Deep learning}
+What is more, gathering a dataset and training a model for every new object instance to be detected can be an expensive and time-consuming process.
+In this context, we propose a generic 2D object \emph{instance} detection approach that uses example viewpoints of the target object at test time to retrieve its 2D location in RGB images, without requiring any additional training (i.e. fine-tuning) step.
+To this end, we present an end-to-end architecture that extracts global and local information of the object from its viewpoints.
+The global information is used to tune early filters in the backbone while local viewpoints are correlated with the input image.
+Our method offers an improvement of almost 30 mAP over the previous template matching methods on the challenging Occluded Linemod~\cite{brachmann2014learning} dataset (overall mAP of 50.7).
+Our experiments also show that our single generic model (not trained on any of the test objects) yields detection results that are on par with approaches that are trained specifically on the target objects.